Ready to build a healthy relationship with food and feel comfortable in your skin?

 Most people are ambivalent about starting this work, which makes so much sense.
 If you’ve hit diet bottom and/or want to try something different, you’re ready!
 You’re also welcome to discuss your hesitations during the call.

-Most people I work with require at least 12 sessions to see results.
-On average, I work with most of my clients on a regular basis for 12-18 months.
+Most people I work with require at least 12 sessions (6 months) to see results.
+On average, I work with most of my clients for 6 months to 3 years.
+That said, everyone is different.

 I believe it's never too late (or too soon!) to recover from dieting or disordered eating.
 I've helped folks who've been struggling for less than a year and many who've been living with an eating disorder for 20+ years.